 If you have a site targeting an international audience, then this guide is for you.
 The aim here is to help you guide through the process of designing a website that is easily accessible to a varied audience speaking different languages across multiple countries with different cultural backgrounds.
 The main purpose of international SEO is to increase the user’s trust and give the user the feeling it’s a website from their country.
 More trust means a higher conversion rate.
-Understanding your target audience is key here to make a site better for an international audience.
+Understanding your target audience is key here to making a site better for an international audience.

 The objective of this international SEO course is to;